spooncast/serverless-easy-resource/README.md

 # serverless-easy-usage-plan-key

-If you already have an api key when you use the cloudformation resource to create an api usage plan, you can create a usage plan key with the api key name and associate it with the api usage plan.
+main function
+- You can get the ID of an AWS :: ApiGateway resource by name or other key.
+- If you have an AWS :: ApiGateway :: deploy resource, add a timestamp to the logical ID value so you can deploy RestApi per serverless deployments.

-## Install
+## Installation
-install package
 ```bash
 $ npm i serverless-easy-usage-plan-key --save
 ```